 As Minnesota’s U.S. senator, I will continue to focus on these priorities:

-- Treating immigrants with fairness and compassion.
-When I first got to the Senate in 2007, Senator Ted Kennedy asked Senator Whitehouse and me to be members of the immigration reform working group, and I was proud to work with Senator Kennedy on that bipartisan effort with the Bush Administration.
-And, as a member of the Judiciary Committee, I was part of the successful effort to pass the 2013 comprehensive immigration reform bill in the Senate that included a pathway to citizenship, prioritized enforcement of existing laws, addressed border security, provided for reforms to our visa system.
+- Finding solutions to reform our immigration system.
+I have continued to work in a bipartisan fashion on comprehensive immigration reform, which is crucial to moving our country and our economy forward.
+It is one of my top priorities.
+When I first got to the Senate in 2007, Senator Ted Kennedy asked Senator Whitehouse and me to be members of the immigration reform working group, and I was proud to work with then-Senator Kennedy on that bipartisan effort with the Bush Administration.
+Unfortunately, despite much effort, the compromise bill did not pass the Senate.
+And, years later, as a member of the Judiciary Committee, I was part of the successful effort to pass the 2013 bipartisan comprehensive immigration reform bill in the Senate that included a pathway to citizenship, prioritized enforcement of existing laws, addressed border security, and reformed our visa system.
 It also included the DREAM Act.
-It would have also decreased the deficit by $158 billion over 10 years.
-Unfortunately, despite President Obama’s support, the Senate-passed comprehensive immigration reform bill was not allowed a vote in the House.
+The bill would have decreased the deficit by $158 billion over 10 years.
+In the end, despite President Obama’s support, the Senate-passed comprehensive immigration reform bill was not allowed a vote in the then-Republican House.

-- Protecting DREAMers.
+- Treating immigrants, including DREAMers, with fairness and compassion.
 I will continue to seek solutions—particularly for people who know no other home.
 I have worked with my colleagues on both sides of the aisle to introduce bipartisan legislation to protect DREAMers.
 In Minnesota, we are proud to be the home of more than 5,000 DREAMers, who have already passed background checks, paid fees, and met educational requirements so that they can stay here in the United States, pay taxes, serve in the military, and contribute to their communities.

 - Protecting immigrant victims of domestic violence.
 When the Senate was considering comprehensive immigration reform, I took the lead in ensuring that the bill included provisions to help protect immigrant victims of domestic violence by allowing women in the U.S. with spouses on temporary visas to petition for independent immigration status—encouraging them to come forward and receive the assistance they need.
 No one should be forced to remain in an abusive relationship due to fear of losing their legal status.

-Although the Senate-passed comprehensive immigration reform bill was not allowed a vote in the House, I have continued to work to protect immigrant victims of domestic violence, and I have introduced legislation to allow immigrants facing domestic abuse with spouses on a temporary visa to apply for independent immigration status.
+Although the 2013 Senate-passed comprehensive immigration reform bill was not allowed a vote in the House, I have continued to work to protect immigrant victims of domestic violence, and I have introduced legislation to allow immigrants facing domestic abuse with spouses on a temporary visa to apply for independent immigration status.
 And as victims of domestic abuse have been at heightened risk during the coronavirus pandemic, I have worked to ensure that immigrant victims of domestic violence, sexual assault, and other serious crimes continue to have access to programs through which they can obtain legal status independent of their abusers.